-Bromate monitoring is required at the entrance to the distribution system whenever ozone is used to treat drinking water.
-Buckman Regional Water Treatment Plant (BRWTP) is the only treated water source that supplies ozonated water to the City and County water system.
-Compliance is based on bromate requirements for all of 2021.
+Bromate monitoring is required at the entrance to the distrithe running annual average (RAA) of monthly samples colbution system whenever ozone is used to treat drinking walected from BRWTP finished water.
+In 2022 the highest RAA ter.
+Buckman Regional Water Treatment Plant (BRWTP) is was 2.2 ug/L, which is lower than the 10 ug/L MCL (Table 4 the only treated water source that supplies ozonated water below), indicating that the system was in compliance with to the City and County water system.
+Compliance is based on bromate requirements for all of 2022.

-TABLE 4-Bromate Monitoring for 2021
+TABLE 4-Bromate Monitoring for 2022

-Hyde Park Estates Water Users Asso- ciation MCL MCLG Average LRAA Monthly Range (2021) Violation Typical Source Bromate ppb (ug/L) 10 zero 2.0 2.3 No By-product of drinking water disinfection
+BRWTP Units MCL MCLG Average Monthly R ange (2022) Typical Source BRWIF Low High Typical Source Bromate ppb (ug/L) 10 zero 2.0 1.83 2.2 By-product of drinking water disinfection